Skip to main content

 • Camera Positioning: Step back so your upper body is visible and position the camera at eye level.

-• Look directly at the camera as if you’re talking to the partners, and avoid reading from a script.
+• Look directly at the camera and speak clearly

 Did this answer your question?